mvd4/vulkan_cpp_tutorial/docs/lesson 20.md

 - for the same reason you can specify multiple `imageIndicies_` to be presented.
 The container needs to be of the same size as the one for the swapchains.
 Each image index refers to the respective swapchain image.
 - because each individual presentation request can produce a different result you can optionally set the `results_` container as an out parameter that will retrieve the respective result of the presentation request.

 So let's enhance our render loop accordingly.
 We only have one swapchain and one image to present in each cycle.
-The image index is the one we retrieved from our call to `acquireNextImageKHR` and we're going to ignore the results for now:
+The image index is the one we retrieved from our call to `acquireNextImageKHR` and we're going to ignore the individual results for now(5):
 ```
 while ( !glfwWindowShouldClose( window.get() ) )
 {